 According to legend, a mighty god from Kashima Shrine came to Nara riding on a white deer in the 8th century.
 Since then deer have been respected and protected as divine messengers.
 Hence there are plenty deer roaming around.

 Fun part is, you can buy Shika Senbei (deer crackers) and feed them.
 The deer in this park are so polite that they bow to you when requesting for Shika Senbei!

 3. Kofuku-ji Temple (興福寺)

-The five story pagoda is Japan’s second tallest at 50 meters, just 7 meters shorter than the five story pagoda at Kyoto’s Toji Temple.
-Kofukuji’s pagoda is both a landmark and symbol of Nara.
+The five storey pagoda is Japan’s second tallest at 50 meters, just 7 meters shorter than the five storey pagoda at Kyoto’s Toji Temple.
+Kofukuji’s pagoda is both a landmark and a symbol of Nara.
 It was reconstructed in 1426 after it has burned down 5 times.

 Daily 9:00am – 5:00pm

 Established in 768 AD and rebuilt several times over the centuries, it is the shrine of the Fujiwara family.
 Both paths to this shrine are lined with approx 2000 stone lanterns and the eaves of the shrine itself are decorated with around 1000 hanging bronze lanterns.

 The Higashimuki Shopping Street a 250-metre-long covered shopping street is located just beside Kintetsu Nara Station.
 It is full of souvenir shops and a variety of restaurants.